Have you ever heard the expression “he or she comes from good stock”?

 To make stock, ask the butcher or fishmonger for bones, fat, skin, feet, and carcass, of animals.
 Try marrow bones, stock bones, knuckle bones, feet, necks, shanks, or oxtail.
 Most markets sell these animal parts at little cost.

-Another way to get your hands on some nourishing bones is to save them from food you are already consuming.
+Another way to get your hands on some nourishing bones is to save them from the food you are already consuming.
 How many of us sit down to meals, devour the flesh, and discard the bones?
 I know I used to – before I became stock savvy!

 Each time you dine out in a restaurant or purchase cooked meat on the bone (osso bucco, braised lamb shank, chicken legs or wings, roasted duck, rotisserie chicken, and fried whole fish), there lies an opportunity to acquire bones.